 O'so Brewing is slinging beers for a limited audience in-house, but they continue to serve up curbside options for beer enthusiasts.
 Simply call ahead to 715-254-2163 and they'll walk you through the process.
 Menus and current hours are updated regularly on their website and Facebook.

 Sunset Point Winery

-Sunset Point Winery is open for tastings, by the glass and bottle sales.
-Total capacity and seating has been limited, and masks are a must while exploring the space (they can be removed once you are seating and sipping).
+Sunset Point Winery is open for tastings, by the glass, and bottle sales.
+Total capacity and seating is limited, and masks are a must while exploring the space (they can be removed once you are seating and sipping).
 Live entertainment has returned on Saturday nights, with a divider between the performer and the crowd.
 Open daily at noon, you grab items to-go or have them shipped to 38 states.

 McZ's Brew Pub